Text Us to Get Started!

 Intellectual Property (IP) Litigation Attorney

 Our clients come from a wide variety of industries and sizes.
-We help advise clients about the best ways to protect their existing intellectual property rights.
-This involves a broad range of services that ranges from business formation, contracting and licensing, and contract drafting and litigation.
+We advise clients about the best ways to protect their existing intellectual property rights.
+This involves a broad range of services that range from business formation to contracting and licensing to contract drafting and litigation.

 COUNSELING CLIENTS WITH TEXAS INTELLECTUAL PROPERTY ISSUES